MPourjam/MSD-Documents/docs/source/Registration/organism_submit.rst

     :alt: Create Organism Template
     :class: org_registration_scsh

-    By clicking on **Create Organism Template** you download an *Excel template*.
+    Clicking on **Create Organism Template** will  download an *Excel template*.

 II.
 Fill in the Template
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In order to introduce your organisms to `MSD <https://www.misigdb.org/>`_, you need to fill the rows with downloaded Excel with selected metadata as columns.
+In order to introduce the organisms to `MSD <https://www.misigdb.org/>`_, the rows of the downloaded Excel must be filled with the selected metadata as columns.

 .. note::
     Please be careful to open the Excel file with **English Excel** and **NOT** the **German Excel**.

-You can find description of each column as below:
+The description of each column is below:

 .. _General Organism Metadata:

 *General Required Metadata*

-* **External_ID**: If the organism you're submitting has been registered on any other platform and has an ID, then you can fill this cell with that ID.
+* **External_ID**: If the organism has been registered on any other platform and has an ID, then you can fill this cell with that ID.
 This field is not required.
 * **MSD_ID**: If a value for this cell is provided MSD tries to find that organism with given *MSD_ID* and update its Metadata with current given metadata in the Excel.
-  You can find information about your registered organisms at :ref:`Organisms View`.
+  :ref:`Organisms View` contains the information about  the registered organisms.
-* **Name**: The name you want to give to your organism.
+* **Name**: The name you want to give to the organism.
-* **Description**: Add some extra information to your organism.
-It will help you later to filter your organisms.
+* **Description**: Add some extra information to the organism.
+It will help you later to filter them.
-* **Project_ID**: The MSD ID of the project this organism belongs to.
-You can find information about your projects at :ref:`Projects View`.
+* **Project_ID**: The MSD ID of the project this organism belongs to. :ref:`Projects View` contains the information about all of your uploaded projects.
-* **Species**: This cell should contain the scientific name of **type** of organism you are defining.
-You have three options: *Mus Musculus*, *Sus Scrofa*, *Homo sapiens*. **Note**: Currently pig organism are not supported.
+* **Species**: This cell should contain the scientific name of **type** of the organism you are defining.
+There are three options: *Mus Musculus*, *Sus Scrofa*, *Homo sapiens*. **Note**: Currently pig organism are not supported.
-* **Sex**: The gender of your organism : **Male** or **Female**
+* **Sex**: The sex of the organism : **Male** or **Female**

 .. figure:: /media/Organism_Fill_Template_General_Metadata.png
     :align: center